-Set by the IRS, the standard business mileage rate serves as a “safe harbor” to calculate the tax-deductible costs of operating an automobile for business.
-The IRS mileage rate, also known as the federal mileage reimbursement rate among other names, is calculated annually.
+Set by the IRS, the standard business mileage rate serves as a “safe harbor”.
+Companies use it to calculate the tax-deductible costs of operating an automobile for business.
+The IRS calculates the mileage rate, also known as the federal mileage reimbursement rate among other names, annually.
 Why?
 Because it’s meant to reflect the “fixed and variable costs of operating an automobile.”
 However, it is not a prescribed mileage reimbursement rate.
 It’s a rate at which employees can claim tax deductions for un-reimbursed driving expenses.
 The only justification the IRS requires is a compliant mileage log.

 Organizations can choose to use flat car allowances, Fixed and Variable Rate (FAVR) reimbursement programs, the IRS rate, or a cents-per-mile rate that differs from the IRS rate when reimbursing employees.
 With so many options, it’s easy to see why there’s confusion.
 And why companies often just default to using the IRS rate for mileage reimbursement.
-While this federal mileage reimbursement rate is simple to use and can be paid tax-free, it’s important to know the drawbacks.
+Companies will find the federal mileage reimbursement rate simple to use and it can be paid tax-free.
+However, it’s important to know the drawbacks.
 Additionally, when the IRS mileage rate makes the most sense for mileage reimbursement.

 The downside of reimbursing based on the static IRS mileage rate?
-It does not account for daily fluctuations in fuel prices or variances in regional vehicle ownership costs.
+It does not account for daily changes in fuel prices or differences in regional vehicle ownership costs.
 Instead, the IRS derives the rate from weighting and blending cost factors for a variety of vehicles across the country.

 Some vehicle costs, like insurance, fuel, vehicle registration, etc., vary substantially by geographic area.
 These can drive wide differences in vehicle ownership and operating costs for drivers.
 As a result, using a flat cents-per-mile, like the IRS rate, can incorrectly reimburse employees based on regional costs.